MahApps/mahapps.com/input/docs/styles/scrollbars.md

 > overlaid as 16px on top of the content inside your ScrollViewer

 That matters more than it sounds.
-WPF's `ScrollViewer` template puts each bar in its own grid cell, so sixteen units are reserved whether or not anything is drawn in them — around a two-unit line, most of that column is empty:
+WPF's `ScrollViewer` template puts each bar in its own grid cell, so the whole width of the bar is reserved whether or not anything is drawn in it — around a two-unit line, most of that column is empty:

 ![The same bar beside the content and over it](images/scrollbars-winui-overlay.png)

 There is therefore a scroll viewer whose template lays both bars over the content instead of beside it.
-One template, `MahApps.Templates.ScrollViewer.Overlay`, carried by a style per look, since a bar that paints two of its sixteen units asks the same of its viewer whichever of the two it is:
+One template, `MahApps.Templates.ScrollViewer.Overlay`, carried by a style per look, since a bar that paints two units of its column asks the same of its viewer whichever of the two it is:

 ```xml
 <Style BasedOn="{StaticResource MahApps.Styles.ScrollViewer.WinUI}" TargetType="{x:Type ScrollViewer}" />